AndiswaMatai/healthcare-sap-cloud-migration-/README.md

 - Transforms SAP-specific formats into standardised cloud-ready schemas
 - Loads validated datasets into Azure-aligned structures

-## Why this exists

-Hospital groups running SAP IS-H sit on some of the most operationally critical and tightly regulated data in any industry: every admission, every billing line, every unit of medication dispensed.
-Migrating this to a cloud platform safely means validating every record against real clinical and financial rules before it ever reaches production — a single orphaned billing record or a discharge date before an admission date can break downstream revenue reporting.

 ## SAP IS-H Tables Modelled

 | SAP Table | Description | Azure Target |